LucyHCollins/Teacher_Turnover/README.md

 ## Project Setup Instructions
 The requirements to run this project are included in the 'Requirements.txt' folder.
-I created this project in a Jupyter notebook using Pything (3.13.1) in a virtual environment.
+I created this project in a Jupyter notebook using Python (3.13.1) in a virtual environment.

 In order to run this project:
 1. Clone the repository.